Re-imagining School Funding

 Imagine all the children

-Learning where you choose
+Learning where they choose

 Imagine public funds that follow students